The 10-R’s of Sustainability TM

 In doing so we must reflect back to when the first historical record was made of the root word or term “sustain.”
-This was first penned in 1513 BCE as a principal to provide the necessities of sustaining life.
+This was first penned in 1513 BCE as a principle to provide the necessities of sustaining life.
 It was first performed in 4026 BCE.
 It later included principles and laws reflecting further on these points, and embracing health, sanitation, and safety codes.
 These same principles are utilized today around the globe and are put into regulations and laws for the sustainable protection of our very lives.

 The principles embodied today are “The 10-R’s of Sustainability.”
 They are not needed to be memorized but as a means to reflect and move forward to the future in sustaining individual lives and our most precious environment.
 Even science has demonstrated that they are intelligent principles by design embodied in nature and nature’s laws by creative works.
-These principals expand well into sustainable best practices today and for the future in education, business, industry, medicine, health, and government, etc. at a simple glance as:
+These principles expand well into sustainable best practices today and for the future in education, business, industry, medicine, health, government, etc. at a simple glance as:

 REFUSE: Reject the idea of utilizing anything that may cause harm to oneself, someone else, or our delicate ecosystem.
 Refuse to use food items and products that are falsely represented and not certified correctly.
 Refuse to do what is wrong.

 REUSE: Reclaim or reprocess items that have been used so as not to become totally spent beyond use again.

 RENEW: Repair, rebuild, and reconstruct items we have used so they can have or serve a useful purpose once again; to repurpose.

 RECYCLE: Reclaim or reprocess items that have expired from their serviceable purpose, so they may once again be made into something useful, and reduce the need for raw materials and expending energy to make new products.

-RESPONSIBILITY: Mental, moral, or legal accountability to individuals, businesses,es and governmental actions with a view to transparency.
+RESPONSIBILITY: Mental, moral, or legal accountability to individuals, businesses, and governmental actions with a view to transparency.